Knee Injury (cont.)

 Fractures, Bursa Inflammation, and Patellar Injuries

 Fractures of the bones of knee are relatively common.
 The patella, or kneecap, may fracture due to a fall directly onto it or in car accidents, when the knee is driven into the dashboard.
-If the bone is pulled apart, surgery will be required for repair, but if the bone is in good position, a knee immobilizer and watchful waiting may be all that is required.
+If the bone is displaced (pulled apart), surgery may be required for repair, but if the bone is in good position, a knee immobilizer and watchful waiting may be all that is required.

 The head of the fibula on the lateral side of the knee joint can be fractured either by a direct blow or as part of an injury to the shin or ankle.
 This bone usually heals with little intervention, but fractures of this bone can have a major complication.
 The peroneal nerve wraps around the bone and can be damaged by the fracture.
 This will cause a foot drop, so do not be surprised if the physician examines your foot when you complain of knee problems.